 Then, in July, President Trump's son admitted to having met a Russian lawyer before the election who promised to reveal damaging material on Hillary Clinton.
 Manafort was reportedly at that meeting.

-The FBI is leading one of several investigations into alleged Russian interference in last year's US election.
+The FBI was leading one of several investigations into alleged Russian interference in the 2016 US election.

 What was he convicted of?

-Of 18 charges against him, Manafort was found guilty of eight in August.
+Of 18 charges against him, Mr Manafort was found guilty of eight in August 2018.

 He filed a false tax return every year from 2010 to 2014, did not report a foreign bank account as required by law in 2012, and committed two instances of bank fraud related to two separate bank loans.